BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * The body of the message is sent as the raw text contained in the message.
 This makes TextMessage the simplest message to process!
+  N.B., TextMessages are probably the most widely used JMS message as they allow transmission of XML.

 * The value of the field 'hjb.core.jms-message-class' is